Monday, January 19, 2009

 Proof:

-To see the second part, let $C: = (q-2)(1+2+\cdots+ q-1)=(q-2)(q-1)q/2$.
-Let $y$ be any $p$-adic integer with the property that its sum of $q$-adic digits is greater than $C$.
-Then there must be at least one $e$ with $e$ between $0$ and $q-1$ such that $e$ occurs at least $q-1$ times in the expansion of $y$.
-It is then easy to find $k$ such that the reduction of ${y \choose k}$ is nonzero.
-QED
+To see the second part, let C:=(q-2)(1+2++q-1)=(q-2)(q-1)q/2.
+Let y be any p-adic integer with the property that its sum of q-adic digits is greater than C. Then there must be at least one e with e between 0 and q-1 such that e occurs at least q-1 times in the expansion of y.
+It is then easy to find k such that the reduction of yk is nonzero. □

-$${y \choose \sigma^{-1}(t)}= {\sigma(y) \choose t\,.$$ (*)
+{y \choose \sigma^{-1}(t)}= {\sigma(y) \choose t\,.

-This immediately gives the action of $S_{(q)}$ on the Mahler expansion of a continuous function from $Z_p$ to characteristic $p$.
+This immediately gives the action of S(q) on the Mahler expansion of a continuous function from Zp to characteristic p.
 One also obviously has

-$$\sum_k {\sigma y \choose k} x^k=
+\sum_k {\sigma y \choose k} x^k=

-\sum_k {\sigma(y) \choose \sigma (k)}x^{\sigma(k)\,.$$
+\sum_k {\sigma(y) \choose \sigma (k)}x^{\sigma(k)\,.

 But, by the first part of the Lemma, this then equals

-$$\sum {y \choose k}x^{\sigma k}\,,$$
+\sum {y \choose k}x^{\sigma k}\,,

 which is a sort of change of variable formula.

-As the action of $S_{(q)}$ is continuous on $Z_p$ there is a dual action on measures; if the measures are characteristic $p$ valued, then this action is easy to compute from (*) above.
+As the action of S(q) is continuous on Zp there is a dual action on measures; if the measures are characteristic p valued, then this action is easy to compute from (*) above.

-But let $\sigma \in S_{(q)}$ and define
+But let σS(q) and define

-$$\sigma (z^i/i!):= z^{\sigma (i)}/\sigma(i)! \.$$
+\sigma (z^i/i!):= z^{\sigma (i)}/\sigma(i)! \.$

 The content of the second part of the Lemma is precisely that this definition gives rise to an algebra automorphism of the ring of formal divided power series.